 Please refer to the Legislative Information Center for an accurate meeting schedule, as well as the meeting agendas and minutes.
-Meetings are typically the third Tuesday of even months at 6:00 PM in the 3rd Floor Conference Room.

 The purpose of the Bicycle and Pedestrian Advisory Committee is to implement the Bicycle and Pedestrian Master Plan.
 The BPAC ensures that bicycle and pedestrian projects in the city are consistent with the Plan through:

 - Planning for future bicycle and pedestrian facilities

 - Reviewing public and private development plans and proposals for bicycle and pedestrian facilities